nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 Ilias Iliadis has won 15 medals
 ```

-Finally, if you want to iterate over the key-value pairs of a regular object using the `for...of` syntax, we can do that by using the helper `Object.entries`:
+Finally, if you want to iterate over the key-value pairs of an object literal using the `for...of` syntax, we can do that by using the helper `Object.entries`:

 ```javascript
 const medallists = {